facebook/react/examples/todomvc-flux/readme.md

 For example, Facebook's [Lookback Video Editor](https://facebook.com/lookback/edit) utilized a TimeStore that kept track of the playback time position and the playback state.
 On the other hand, the same application's ImageStore kept track of a collection of images.
 The TodoStore in our TodoMVC example is similar in that it manages a collection of to-do items.
 A store exhibits characteristics of both a collection of models and a singleton model of a logical domain.

 As mentioned above, a store registers itself with the dispatcher and provides it with a callback.
 This callback receives the action's data payload as a parameter.
 The payload contains a type attribute, identifying the action's type.
-Within the store's registered callback, a switch statement based on the action's type is used to interpret the payload and to provide the proper hooks into the Store's internal methods.
+Within the store's registered callback, a switch statement based on the action's type is used to interpret the payload and to provide the proper hooks into the store's internal methods.
 This allows an action to result in an update to the state of the store, via the dispatcher.
 After the stores are updated, they broadcast an event declaring that their state has changed, so the views may query the new state and update themselves.

 ### Views and Controller-Views